code-mentoring/code-mentoring.github.io/README.md

 If you make a change to the website:
 1. Test your changes locally, ensure you didn't break anything else!
-2. Commit and push to your own repo (see git tutorials for how this works)
+2. Commit and push to your own forked repo (see git tutorials for how this works)
 3. Make a pull request on code-mentoring's github.
 4. After your change has been approved, it will be merged.
    After merging you will be able to see your changes go live.